xoptov/cv/java/resume.en.md

 Interests
 ---
 My hobbie reading book about new computer technologies.
+Learning a different approach in development.